• Home

 However, crabs aren’t always in season, and even when they are, sometimes I just don’t feel like picking them to get that wonderfully delectable crab meat inside!

-So, I decided I needed to make a healthy Crab Salad Recipe to contribute to my lifelong crab addiction.
+So, I decided I needed to make a healthy, easy dip recipe to contribute to my lifelong crab addiction.

-As a matter of fact, it’s got very little carbs and lots of protein and good fats!
+As a matter of fact, it’s very low carb and has lots of protein and good fats!

 In addition, if you happen to be following the Weight Watchers plan, this recipe comes out to about 4 Smart Points per serving.